mkcode/peek-alt-routes/README.md

 ```

+## When to use this vs Flipper

+ * [Flipper](https://github.com/jnunemaker/flipper) is a full featured gem that
+   is supplementary to this gem.
+ * Prefer this gem only for cases when a full visual redesign is wanted.
+This
+   gem only does quick user facing feature toggling better than flipper.
+ * Use flipper for multiple or non-visual feature toggles or when advanced roll
+   out procedures are needed.

 ## Notes

  * Be sure to render the Peek bar in your alternate views so it may be disabled.